datanav/docs/best-practice.rst

 Output pipes
 ============

+best-practice-input-pipe

 The output pipe is the input pipe counterpart.
-While the input pipe is used solely to import data into Sesam, the output pipe sole function is to export data out of Sesam.
-As mentioned in the Input pipe section, the focus of the input pipe will be on its source component/property, the output pipe, on the other end, will be built around its sink.
-Similarly, the output pipe will use a system to interface with external systems.
-In turn the system will either access an embedded connector or an outside interface called a microservice.
-The function of the microservice, or the connector, is to interface at the API level with the external system.
+While the input pipe is used to either import data into Sesam or to utiliza embedded data, the output pipe's function is to export data out of Sesam.
+As mentioned in the :ref:`input pipe <best-practice-input-pipe>` section, the focus of the input pipe will be on its source component/property.
+The output pipe on the other end will be built around its sink.
+The output pipe sink will use a system to interface with external systems.
+In turn the system will either access an embedded connector or an outside interface called a :ref:`microservice <microservice_system>`.
+The function of the connector/microservice is to interface at the API level with the external system.

 Tips for global datasets
 ------------------------

 • All datasets should go into a global dataset
 • In most data models, between 10–20 global datasets are sufficient.
-This is based on experience on various size of projects at Sesam.
+This is based on experience from various sized projects at Sesam.
 The smaller projects could have close to 10, and some of the bigger projects has over 20 global datasets, with hundreds of pipes connected to them.
 To identify how many global datasets a project might need it is important to perform a proper analysis.
-For instance, if a company’s needs are met by five global datasets, then they don’t have to have at least ten.
+For instance, if a company’s needs are met by five global datasets, then they do not have to have at least ten.
 This is only for best practice, but we do have examples of larger data models with less than ten global datasets
 • Start general with big “buckets” and re-arrange and split into smaller global datasets if necessary
 • Think less property and more “what it is”, e.g. person vs user.
 Something that stops being a user might not stop being a person
 • Keep it generic
-• Avoid system specific global datasets.
-I.e. a document management system contains metadata about various concepts (e.g. title, revision, status, equipment, owner, date generated files).
-These are static in nature, and to make them useful you can put “equipment data” in a global equipment dataset.
-The “owner data” might be put in global person dataset etc. This way you gather concepts across sources and enrich them, such that they are available for other systems to use
+• Avoid system specific global datasets, i.e. a document management system contains metadata about various concepts (e.g. title, revision, status, equipment, owner, date generated files).
+These are static in nature and to make them useful you can put “equipment data” in a "global equipment" dataset.
+The “owner data” might be put in a "global person" dataset etc. This way you gather concepts across sources and enrich them, such that they are available for other systems to use
-• Global datasets give us the opportunity to define “golden records”
+• Global datasets give us the opportunity to define :ref:`golden records <best-practice-golden-record>`

 How to do global datasets in Sesam
 ----------------------------------

-When initiating a new project in Sesam, it is important to begin with the data model.
+When initiating a new project in Sesam it is important to begin with the data model.
 Start by analyzing the sources and data to determine the needs of the organization.
-This will have an impact on the data model and more specifically how the global datasets will be organized.
-It is here the organization needs to think: what is important to me?
-What data do I use often, and therefore needs to be easily available?
+This will have an impact on the data model, and more specifically how the global datasets will be organized.
+It is here the organization needs to think: "what is important to me?", "What data do I use often, and therefore needs to be easily available?".
 The results vary for each organization and each data model.
 It is however normal to add global datasets, or to re-arrange them, as the amount of data is growing.

-To get an idea of the granularity, please see final chapter called “Examples of real global datasets”.
+To get an idea of the granularity, please see the final chapter called :ref:`Examples of real global datasets <best-practice-examples-of-real-global-datasets>`.

-Generally, most organizations need five basic global datasets.
-This is not true for all organizations and data integrations, but it is a good basis to start from.
+Generally, most organizations need the following five basic global datasets:

-These five are:

-Global-person

-Global-project

-Global-classification

-Global-organization

-Global-task
+• global-person

+• global-project

+• global-classification

+• global-organization

+• global-task

 This is only the first part of the analysis.
 The second part is how to enrich data in the global datasets, and to determine which aggregated datasets there is a need for.
 These are questions that need to be asked in order to make the enriched datasets as useful as possible.

 Recipe for generating global datasets
 -------------------------------------

 It is impossible to make a universal recipe for all integration projects using Sesam as all projects are unique.
 The different data variety, data model complexity and costumer requirements are all integral parts structuring each individual Sesam node.
-In addition, the order you do the various tasks might vary, so please use this as a guideline only, not a comprehensive recipe.
+In addition, the order in which you do the various tasks might vary, so please use this as a guideline only and not a comprehensive recipe.

 1. The first step is to consider what the goal of the integration is; what do you want to achieve?
 2. Next step is to determine which data from which sources do you need to achieve your goal.